bcrowell/entropy/README.md

 ====
 The balls rebound from the right side of the box a little before they should;
 an empty strip exists with a width equal to the diameter of the balls.

+The labels on the axes of the graph don't show up.